Kanpur Municipal Corporation

 Kanpur Municipal Corporation (KMC) is a municipal corporation of Kanpur city in Indian state of Uttar Pradesh.
 Kanpur has area of 108.
-63 sq km.
+63 km^{2}.
 The corporation has 110 wards covering area equal to 403 square kilometres.

 History

 The municipality in Kanpur, then Cawnpore was first established on 22 November 1861 under the chairmenship of a District Magistrate.
 Lala Sheo Prasad was the first Vice Chairman of the association of Cawnpore Municipal Committee.
 The Town Hall building was erected at Cooperganj in the year 1879 with investment of around 2,16,000 rupees.

 The first drainage system was established in 1872 and the first protected water supply in 1892.
 The city became a municipal corporation in 1959.
 Ram Ratan Gupta became the first mayor of Kanpur.